 Is fluoride in toothpaste useful?

 Yes.
-The blog explains that fluoride toothpaste makes an important contribution to cavity protection and that fluorides have long played a central role in dentistry.
+The blog explains that fluoride toothpaste makes an important contribution to cavity protection and fluorides have long played a central role in dentistry.

 Can fluoride also be harmful?